 Still using Windows XP is dangerous

 Every month, people discover new bugs in Windows.
 And every month, Microsoft releases fixes for those bugs–for newer versions of Windows.
 They stopped releasing those fixes for Windows XP in 2014.
 Microsoft made an exception in May 2017, releasing a single patch, but that was the exception.
 It was not, as some said on Twitter, a revival for XP.
-Microsoft releases the occasional one-off patch but the majority of updates never appear for Windows XP, so it’s still not safe to use.
+Microsoft releases the very occasional one-off patch but the majority of updates never appear for Windows XP, so it’s still not safe to use.
 No amount of wishful thinking is bringing Windows XP back.

 On some level, I get it.
 Windows XP worked pretty well, especially compared to older versions of Windows.
 XP wasn’t cheap and neither was the computer you bought with it, most likely.

 There are people who will tell you as long as you have a firewall and antivirus software, you’re safe.
 They are wrong.
 A firewall and antivirus provide reasonable protection when a computer still receives security updates.
 But once a computer stops getting security updates, it becomes fairly easy to make an end run right around those protections.